Medestin/questions/README.txt

 Task 2.5 - Sum Lists: You have two numbers represented by a linked list, where each node contains a single
             digit.
 The digits are stored in reverse order, such that the 1 's digit is at the head of the list.
 Write a function that adds the two numbers and returns the sum as a linked list.
+Task 2.6 - Palindrome: Implement a function to check if a linked list is a palindrome.